Self Help is a user-led mental health charity based in the North of England, and forms part of The Big Life group.

 We believe in people having a choice in mental health care and we value the experiences of those who have had a mental health difficulty at some point in their life.

-A lot of our work is funded by local health authorities, who pay us to provide high quality services across the North of England.
+A lot of our work is funded by the NHS and local health authorities, who pay us to provide high quality services across the North of England.
 We also raise money for special projects by applying to trusts and other grant-making bodies.

 Because we’re part of The Big Life group, our work is guided by the same values and approach as all Big Life services, and we share the same mission.
 Big Life is in the business of changing lives.
 We fight inequality by working with people and places to create opportunities and inspire change.

-We provide a wide range of types of support for people living with mental health problems such as anxiety, depression, phobias and panic attacks, including:
+We provide a wide range of support, including services on behalf of the NHS, for people living with mental health problems such as anxiety, depression, phobias and panic attacks, including:

 We currently offer Talking Therapies in the following areas: